STUDY ABROAD GUIDELINES

 RETURN TO NEW ORLEANS

-- Students should have already received approval of course equivalencies from their department advisor.
+- Students should have already received approval of course equivalencies from their department advisor before the start of the term abroad.
 Advisors may also request additional materials to finalize the course substitution process (eg. syllabi, reading assignment lists, etc.) for the courses taken abroad.
 Please remember to keep these documents.

 - ENJOY YOUR STUDY ABROAD EXPERIENCE!